Middle Belt Holds Praise Festival for Emancipation of Region - THISDAYLIVE

 Alex Enumah in Abuja

-The Middle Belt region is to hold a praise festival aimed at liberating people of the region from ethnic division and other crisis in the region, said to be responsible for the loss of thousands of lives and properties worth billions of naira in the last few years.
+The Middle Belt region is to hold a praise festival aimed at liberating the people of the region from ethnic divisions and other crises in the region said to be responsible for the loss of thousands of lives and property worth billions of naira in the last few years.

-The festival which will feature renowned gospel artist, Panam Percy Paul and 22 others would serve as a platform for people of the region to come together irrespective of political, cultural, ethnic and economic differences.
+The festival, which will feature renowned gospel artiste, Panam Percy Paul and 22 others, would serve as a platform for people of the region to come together irrespective of political, cultural, ethnic and economic differences.

 Other gospel singers to feature include Solomon Lange, Prospa Ochimana, Chris Morgan, David G, Steve Crown, Ruben Okala, Helen Kokoruwe, among others.

-The festival slated for October 18 to 20, would hold in the Federal Capital Territory (FCT) Abuja.
+The festival slated for October 18 to 20, will hold in the Federal Capital Territory (FCT), Abuja.

 According to the convener of the festival, Panam Percy Paul, the Almighty God has planned to use the festival as an incubator through which God will birth other visions and ideas for the region.